bobanetwork/boba_legacy/boba_documentation/developer/bridge-l1-and-l2/standard-bridge.md

 ### Deposit ERC20s

-ERC20 deposits into L2 can triggered via the `depositERC20` and `depositERC20To` functions on the  [`L1StandardBridge` (opens new window)](https://github.com/bobanetwork/boba/blob/develop/packages/contracts/contracts/L1/messaging/IL1StandardBridge.sol).
+ERC20 deposits into L2 can be triggered via the `depositERC20` and `depositERC20To` functions on the  [`L1StandardBridge` (opens new window)](https://github.com/bobanetwork/boba/blob/develop/packages/contracts/contracts/L1/messaging/L1StandardBridge.sol).
 You **must** approve the Standard Token Bridge to use the amount of tokens that you want to deposit or the deposit will fail.

 ```js
 const PRIVATE_KEY, L1_NODE_WEB3_URL, PROXY_L1_STANDARD_BRIDGE_ADDRESS